maxiberta/htop-snap/README.md

 That'll install the latest _stable_ release of `htop`.

-Or, if you're feeling adventurous, try the autobuilds for the _next major release_ from the `edge` channel:
+Or, if you're feeling adventurous, try the [Launchpad autobuilds](https://launchpad.net/~maxiberta/+snap/htop-edge) for the _next major release_ from the `edge` channel:

     sudo snap install htop --edge